Public Health Preparedness Facts

 Having a plan in place is necessary for anyone to respond to an emergency, be it a natural disaster or a terrorist attack.
 For more information please visit the Indiana Department of Homeland Security.

 When it is determined that a biologic event has occurred, notification will promptly follow.
-Public health authorities have been working for the past few years to educate physicians and other health care providers to recognize and report the diseases that would most likely be used in a terrorist attack.
+Public health authorities have been working to educate physicians and other health care providers to recognize and report the diseases that would most likely be used in a terrorist attack.
 An event would most likely be recognized by local health care providers who would then notify state and federal health authorities.
 Not only will the public be notified, there will be frequent updates of important public health messages.
 Communication in any disaster, including a bioterrorism event, is of the greatest importance.

 There are no vaccines being recommended for the public.
 Please see below for more specific information on anthrax and smallpox vaccines.